-Graham Hicks is a freelance Edmonton Sun journalist, an entrepreneur, family man and commentator.
+Graham Hicks is a freelance Edmonton Sun journalist, an entrepreneur, family man, lover of good food and commentator.

 His journalism career with the Edmonton Sun, from 1981 to 2010, was spent thinking, talking and dreaming about the city in which he has lived and worked for 34 years, Edmonton, Alberta, Canada.

 His five-times-a-week town-crier style column “Hicks on Six” in the Edmonton Sun and the Edmonton Sun online, was considered Edmonton’s best-read newspaper column.

 He retired as a full-time Sun staffer at the end of 2010, on the occasion of his 60th birthday, but continues an association with the Edmonton Sun in his new career as a business journalist and restaurant reviewer.
 His once-a-week business column "Hicks on Biz" is published on Saturdays, while his "Weekly Dish" food reviews run on Wednesdays.

 Much of his recent commentary can be found in the "columnists" section of the Edmonton Sun Online, www.edmontonsun.com.

 He currently has his own communications and commentary company, Hicks Biz, providing communications strategy, content, and advice to its clients.

 On the commentary side, Hicks also publishes the Hicks Biz blog.

 Graham worked at the Ottawa Citizen, Brandon Sun and Edmonton Journal before joining the Edmonton Sun in 1981.
 After entertainment, news and political writing assignments, he moved to Page Six as “Hicks On Six” in 1992.

 In the community, Graham was the founder and continues to be the spokesman for the annual Edmonton Sun “Adopt-A-Teen” Christmas project, providing Christmas gifts for over 8,000 teens from low-income Edmonton families.